Commissioner of Corrective Services (New South Wales)

 The Commissioner of Corrective Services is a statutory office-holder in the State of New South Wales, Australia, with responsibility for the State's prison, parole and community corrections systems.
-The incumbent is Kevin Corcoran PSM.
-Prior to 2009, the Commissioner managed his own Department of Corrective Services.
-Since 2009, Corrections has been a division of the State's justice department, currently known as the Department of Communities and Justice.
+The Commissioner is Gary McCahon PSM.
+Between 2009 and 2024, Corrections was a division of the State's justice department, currently known as the Department of Communities and Justice.
+Prior to 2009 and since 2024, the Commissioner managed their own Department of Corrective Services, known from 1 October 2024 as Corrective Services NSW.

 Previous office-holders

 Between 1979 and 1988, the Department of Corrective Services was managed by a five-person Corrective Services Commission.
 This model had been recommended by John Nagle in his royal commission report.
 From 2009, the Commissioner served as a deputy secretary within the larger Department of Justice.
+From 1 October 2024, the role of Commissioner became treated identically to Commissioners of other frontline agencies, and is appointed directly by the Minister.
 Although commissioners have generally been recruited from other professions, both the incumbent and his predecessor began their careers as prison officers.